 This course begins with a history of occupational health and progresses towards the theory and application of management practices designed to identify and minimize work-place-related risks, injuries, and illnesses.
 It includes a discussion of the practical applications of ergonomics, schedule-management for employee health, and ethical issues related to employees' rights to health and safety in the workplace.

 PBH 101 Introduction to Public health

-Credit Hours: 3 Prerequisite: (Co) ENG 100 /ENG 200 + (Co) UNS 102

-This course addresses a variety of themes in public health which serve as a base for an introductory-level understanding of the field.
+Credit Hours: 3 Prerequisite: (Co) ENG 100/ENG 200 + (Co) UNS 102 as a base for an introductory-level understanding of the field.
 This course emphasizes the diverse, multidisciplinary perspectives on public health.